How to Apply - Transfer

 It is suggested that applicants carefully select their intended majors.
 Transfers may not choose "undeclared."

 SF State is committed to giving residents in six local area counties priority in the admission process.
 Local applicants are students who have a local address and who earned the majority of their transfer units from a community college within Alameda, Contra Costa, Marin, San Francisco, San Mateo or Santa Clara counties.
-Decisions for most local area applicants will be made in December, 2012 or January, 2013.
-Local applicants are guaranteed admission provided they apply by 11:59PM PST on November 30, 2012, comply with all posted deadlines and meet CSU eligibility requirements for a non-impacted program by the end of the Spring 2013 term.
+Decisions for most local area applicants who apply for fall admission will be made in December or January.
+Local applicants are guaranteed admission provided they apply by 11:59PM PST on November 30th, comply with all posted deadlines and meet CSU eligibility requirements for a non-impacted program by the end of the spring term prior to fall admission (or by the fall term prior to spring admission).
 CSU-eligible local applicants who are not accommodated in impacted majors will be offered admission in their declared "alternate non-impacted major" listed on their CSU Mentor application.

 Non-local applicants are encouraged to apply.
 SF State will have space for out-of-area applicants and we encourage them to apply.
 Out-of-area applicants will be offered admission based on the overall space available and may require a higher grade point average.
-Out-of-area applicants should expect to receive admissions decisions in February or March, 2013.
+Out-of-area applicants should expect to receive fall admissions decisions in February or March.

 A major is designated impacted when more applications are received in the priority filing period than can be accepted.
-Only upper division transfers may apply to the following impacted majors: Apparel Design and Merchandising, Child and Adolescent Development, Dietetics, Environmental Studies, Interior Design, Industrial Arts, Industrial Design, Nursing, Psychology, Social Work, and Visual Communication Design.
-Visit http://www.sfsu.edu/future/apply/impacted.html for more information on impacted majors and any required supplemental applications.
+Only upper division transfers may apply to certain impacted majors.
+Visit www.sfsu.edu/future/apply/impacted.html for more information on all impacted majors, including deadlines and any required supplemental applications.

 Supplemental Criteria - Impacted Majors